Controversial Police Encounters Fast Facts

 2009 - Oakland, California - Oscar Grant

-January 1, 2009 - San Francisco Bay Area Rapid Transit officer Johannes Mehserle shoots Oscar Grant, an unarmed 22-year-old, in the back while he is lying face down on a platform at the Fruitvale BART station in Oakland, California.
+January 1, 2009 - San Francisco Bay Area Rapid Transit (BART) officer Johannes Mehserle shoots Oscar Grant, an unarmed 22-year-old, in the back while he is lying face down on a platform at the Fruitvale BART station in Oakland.

-January 1, 2009 - San Francisco Bay Area Rapid Transit officer Johannes Mehserle shoots Oscar Grant, an unarmed 22-year-old, in the back while he is lying face down on a platform at the Fruitvale BART station in Oakland, California.
+January 1, 2009 - San Francisco Bay Area Rapid Transit (BART) officer Johannes Mehserle shoots Oscar Grant, an unarmed 22-year-old, in the back while he is lying face down on a platform at the Fruitvale BART station in Oakland.

-January 7, 2009 - Footage from station KTVU shows demonstrators rampaging through the streets of Oakland protesting Grant's death.
-About 105 people are arrested for charges, which include inciting a riot, vandalism, assault on a police officer and unlawful assembly.
+January 7, 2009 - Footage from station KTVU shows demonstrators vandalizing businesses and assaulting police in Oakland during a protest.
+About 105 people are arrested.
 Some protesters lie on their stomachs, saying they were showing solidarity with Grant, who was shot in the back.

-January 27, 2010 - The Bay Area Rapid Transit train system reaches a $1.5 million settlement over Grant's death, filed by the mother of Grant's young daughter.
+January 27, 2010 - The mother of Grant's young daughter receives a $1.5 million settlement in her lawsuit against BART.

 July 8, 2010 - A jury finds Mehserle guilty of involuntary manslaughter.
 At the trial, Mehserle says that he intended to draw and fire his Taser rather than his gun.

 November 5, 2010 - Mehserle is sentenced to two years in prison.
-He will be able to apply his 292 days of credit and can be released in as little as seven months.
-Outraged by the light sentence, protests that night turn violent.
+He will be able to apply 292 days of time served and may be released in seven months.
+Outrage over the light sentence leads to a night of violent protests.

 June 2011 - Mehserle is released from prison.